FabmanHQ/fabman-api/README.md

 ## Webhooks

-Use [Webhooks](sections/webhooks.md) to get notified whenever something changes, eg. someone edits a member, adds a booking or turns on any equipment.
+Use [Webhooks](sections/webhooks.md) to get notified whenever something changes (e.g., someone edits a member, adds a booking or turns on any equipment).
 This is useful to synchronize information between Fabman and another application or automate common tasks.

 ## Entities